mathspp/mathspp/pages/02.blog/longest-unique-substring/item.md

 Another small change comes from reversing the inner loop.
 For a given value of `start`, instead of starting with the smallest substring and going up until the end of the input string, we can start with the longest possible substring starting at `start`.
-This is better because as soon as we find one unique substring starting at `start` we don't need to look for others, as they will be shorter (because `end` is decreasing):
+This is better because as soon as we find one unique substring starting at `start` we don't need to look for others, as they will be shorter (because `stop` is decreasing):

 ```py
 def longest_unique_substring(string):